npm-wharf/mcgonagall/README.md

  * `command|arguments` - optionally provide the command or arguments to the Docker container
  * `metadata` - optional metadata to tag the service with, important for CD
  * `labels` - optional, nested label metadata for the specification (part of Kubernetes convention)
+ * `shared` - optional, if set to true, omits generation of a new service with expectation that alias will match an existing service

 #### name